llm-chaser/llm-chaser.github.io/index.md

 ## News and Updates

-- 🧪 Still in the "under review" phase — a sacred time of ✨ hope, fear, and arXiv refreshing.
 - ✍️ Writing code, writing papers, writing README... still waiting for Reviewer #2’s kindness.
-- 📚 Learning how to write better prompts *and* better introductions — both equally hard.
 - 🧑‍🔬 Trying to balance coursework, research, and the occasional full night's sleep.
 - 🚀 First milestone coming soon… I can feel the “Accepted” button calling me 🛎️